The-words-Content-and-Marketing-on-a-desktop

 2. Your content doesn’t fit your brand

-You have fashion house aspirations, but your content feels like Primark.
+Your brand has fashion house aspirations, but your content has more sale-rail-in-Primark vibes.

 3. Your content is sloppy

-You don’t want your main engagement to be from people pointing out your mistakes, so make sure you double and triple-check your work before you publish it.
+You don’t want your main engagement to be from people pointing out your mistakes.
+So make the effort to double and triple-check your work.

 4. Your content doesn’t have value

-- Our company training day in the Peak District might be great for your investors, but it’s not something your prospects are going to be looking up and will be of little or no interest to them.
+But a title like: Our company training day in the Peak District is going to be of little or no interest to them.
+And they’re not going to be actively searching for content like that.

 5. Your content is stolen

-It used to be the case that lazy people who didn’t bother to create their own content would just copy and paste it from another blog onto their own.
+In the olden days of the internet, people without the skills, imagination or inclination to create their own content would just copy it from someone else.
 Until Google got wise to that and started down-ranking duplicate content.

-It’s not your idea, it’s not your take and it’s not your brand.
-The content you’ve created won’t tell your audience anything about you, your way of working or your capabilities. - Posting AI content doesn’t make you look good
+If it’s not your idea, it’s not your take and it’s not your brand.
+The content you’ve stolen won’t tell your audience anything about you, the way you work or your capabilities.

 6. Your on-screen content is difficult to read

-- You’ve used a typeface that’s too small or too fancy and it’s making it hard to read
+• Using a typeface that’s too small or too fancy.

 7. Your content doesn’t deliver